 Boucher Trail is a 18.2 mile moderately trafficked out and back trail located near Grand Canyon, Arizona that features a river and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from March until October.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from March until October.

 Directions from South Entrance Station: Drive northward on South Entrance Drive to the East Rim Drive/West Rim Drive junction.
 Bear left on to West Rim Drive and follow it 8 miles, through Grand Canyon Village, to Hermits Rest.
 The West Rim Drive is open to private vehicles from October through March.
 At all other times a free shuttle takes visitors to Hermits Rest.
 The Hermit trail leads southwestward from Hermits Rest.
 Follow it one and a half miles to the Dripping Springs Trail.
 This will take you to Boucher Trail.

 I mixed up my review of this and Hermit Trail.
 This was the first trail I ever did in GCNP.
 It rained and I froze from not being prepared.
 Something about cotton clothes.
 This is was the most difficult trail I have ever been on.
 Lots of boulders to climb down and very little for trail markers.
 Good thing everything is down!

 If you have good map reading/route finding skills this is a very rewarding trip.
 Physically challenging, remote and haunting in the rain.